Amador High School: Rivalry with Argonaut

-Known as the "Big Game" officially, and unofficially also the "Cross-County Clash", the towns of Sutter Creek and Jackson have watched Argonaut High School & Amador High School face off in athletics for more than 50 years.
-In football, both teams play for the coveted "Rotary Bell", which remains in the possession of the winning team for a full year.
-Students previously participated by defacing the other school's property, but in recent years police have succeeded in controlling the vandalism.
+Known as the "Cross-County Clash", the towns of Sutter Creek and Jackson have watched Argonaut High School & Amador High School face off in athletics for more than 100 years.
+In football, both teams play for the "Rotary Bell", which remains in the possession of the winning team for a full year.
 The town of Sutter Creek supports Amador during sports seasons by displaying the school's colors along Main Street.

 Theater

-Amador High School Drama and Publications is headed by theater teacher Giles Turner (who has held the position since 1967).
-The curriculum within the program focuses on a wide range: improvisation, solo acting, duo acting, musical theater, playwriting, and both modern and classical plays are chosen for productions.
-In the year end show, Revue, students are encouraged to write original skits and perform original music.
-Community involvement is a cornerstone of Turner's program, with students often asked to volunteer at events in the county throughout the year.
+Amador High School Drama, Performing Arts and Publications is headed by theater teacher Giles Turner (who has held the position since 1967).

-Students of the program typically compete in two separate theater festivals: Lenaea Drama festival in Folsom and Amador's own Motherlode Drama Festival (MLDF).
-Typically held in the last week of April, the Mother Lode Drama Festival invites schools from across Central and Northern California to compete in solo acting, duo acting, one-act plays and vocal competitions.
-A larger focus of either festival is on community building for the students, rather than outright competition/awards.

-In 2013, the school's theater was retitled The Giles Turner Performing Arts Center, in honor of Turner's 50th year in the teaching profession.
-Later in 2018, Turner was again commemorated with a celebration held by former students in honor of his 50th year teaching theater at Amador; in order to continue his legacy, a theater scholarship, the Giles Turner Alumni fund, was set up to provide financial aid to those who wish to continue to study theater.
+In 2013, the school's theater was renamed The Giles Turner Performing Arts Center, in honor of Turner's 50th year in the teaching profession.
+Later in 2018, Turner was again commemorated with a celebration held by former students/ In order to continue his legacy, a theater scholarship, the Giles Turner Alumni fund, was set up to provide financial aid to those who wish to study theater.